ivanmanan/Rocks-And-Pebbles/README.md

 pebbles indicates how many letters of the guessed word matches with the secret word but does not match with the secret word's positioning.

-This project was producted December 2015 for my Computer Science 31 project.
+This project was produced December 2015 for my Computer Science 31 project.
 The Utilities.cpp file was given to me by Professor Smallberg.